Ryan Fanti: Collegiate

 During the 2022 NCHC Tournament he posted consecutive shutouts in the semifinals and championship game, to help the Bulldogs advance to the 2022 NCAA Tournament.
 He was subsequently named to the NCHC All-Tournament Team and named the Frozen Faceoff MVP.
 Following an outstanding season, he was named to the All-NCHC First Team and NCHC Goaltender of the Year.
 He was also named a Mike Richter Award semifinalist and an AHCA West Second Team All-American.

 Professional

 On March 28, 2022, Fanti signed a two-year contract with the Edmonton Oilers beginning with the 2022–23 season.
-He was assigned to the Fort Wayne Komets of the AHL on an amateur tryout contract for the remainder of the 2021–22 season.
+He was assigned to the Fort Wayne Komets of the ECHL on an amateur tryout contract for the remainder of the 2021–22 season.

+On March 26, 2023, in a game against the Rapid City Rush, Fanti scored an empty-net goal.
+He became the 15th goaltender in ECHL history to score a goal and the first goaltender in the Komets' 71-year history to do so.

+At the conclusion of his contract with the Oilers, Fanti left as a free agent and was signed to a one-year AHL contract with the Syracuse Crunch for the 2024–25 season on July 2, 2024.
+Following the season, the Tampa Bay Lightning signed Fanti to a one-year, two-way contract.